 If you recently hit a milestone birthday and entered a new decade like your forties or fifties and so forth, the ranges for each cardio fitness category adjust so, you might see a change to your overall fitness level–usually a boost!

-Since calculating cardio fitness depends on heart rate data, you need to ensure your watch isn’t set to power save during workouts.
+Since calculating cardio fitness depends on heart rate data, we recommend you don’t use these power savings modes on your watch when using the Workout app.

 - On your Apple Watch, tap Settings > Workout app.
 Or, on your iPhone, open the Watch app > My Watch > Workout.